Wrongful Termination Attorney

 Wrongful Termination Lawyers Serving California

 Examples of wrongful termination include firing an employee for refusing to break a law, taking medical leave, or taking time off for military service.
-Termination can be illegal if it violates an employment contract, public policy, or state/federal laws.
+Termination can also be illegal if it violates an employment contract, public policy, or state/federal laws.
 At Lawyers for Justice, PC, we factor in all aspects of your claim and applicable laws and statutes when investigating your case.
-Our goal is to build the strongest defense possible to determine which laws were broken and the damages you may be entitled to.
+Our goal is to build the strongest case possible based on which laws were broken in order to maximize the damages you can recover.

-- Termination for Discriminatory Reasons: Termination due to your age, gender, ethnicity, religion, sexual orientation, or a disability or medical condition.
-If fired after you heard discriminatory comments by a manager or supervisor, reported an injury or pregnancy, or co-workers in the same protected category have faced similar action, you may have been terminated for a discriminatory reason.
-Evidence of discrimination also includes when older employees are laid off in disproportionate numbers.
+- Termination for Discriminatory Reasons: Termination due to your age, gender, race, national origin, religion, sexual orientation, disability, or medical condition.
+If fired after you heard discriminatory comments by a manager or supervisor, reported an injury or pregnancy, you may have been terminated for a discriminatory reason.
+Evidence of discrimination also includes when employees over the age of 40 are laid off in favor of younger employees in disproportionate numbers.

 - Termination for Retaliatory Reasons: Employees are protected and encouraged by state and federal laws to report wrongdoing.
-Therefore, firing someone for reporting discrimination, sexual harassment, unsafe working conditions, or labor code violations such as unpaid wages or misclassifying employees is considered retaliation.
+Therefore, firing someone for reporting discrimination, sexual harassment, unsafe working conditions, or labor code violations is considered retaliation.
 If you’re fired for requesting benefits you’re entitled to such as medical leave or overtime pay, this is also retaliatory.
-So is termination for reporting company violations to outside agencies or refusing to engage in an illegal activity.
+So is termination for reporting employer violations to outside agencies or refusing to engage in illegal activity.

 - Constructive Termination: An employee who resigns rather than gets fired can claim constructive termination in some circumstances.
 California law recognizes situations in which working conditions are made so intolerable an employee has no other choice but to leave the company.
 Examples include demoting an employee, cutting back their hours or rate of pay, or failing to prevent harassment, which would leave the worker with little choice but to leave their job.